maelstrom-software/maelstrom/site/src/cargo_metest/include_and_exclude_flags.md

 ```

 ## Working with Workspaces
-When you specify a filter a package, `cargo-metest` will only build the matching
+When you specify a filter a package, `cargo-maelstrom` will only build the matching
 packages.
 This can be a useful tip to remember when trying to run a single test.

 If we were to run something like